-Net income increased by US\$66.1 million, from a loss of US\$23.6 million for the year ended December 31, 2008 to a profit of US\$42.4 million for the year ended December 31, 2009.
+Net income increased by US\$51.2 million to US\$102.3 million for the year ended December 31, 2011, from US\$51.1 million for the year ended December 31, 2010.

 Discussion of Segment Operations

 We consider each of our individual property developments as a discrete operating segment.
 As presentation of segment information for each property development would not be meaningful, we have aggregated our segments into the following reporting segments: (i) property developments in Zhengzhou, Henan Province, (ii) property developments in Jinan, Shandong Province, (iii) property developments in Suzhou and Kunshan, Jiangsu Province, (iv) property developments in Hefei, Anhui Province, (v) property developments in Chengdu, Sichuan Province and (vi) property management services and other real estate-related services we provide.